NXP/dds-tsn/README.md

 1. Describe the CBS configuration of the TSN switch

 ## License
 This software is distributed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-License files of other software is located in the `licenses` directory.